scsm-ua/kirtan-guide-en/songs/yadi-te-hari-pada-saroja-sudha.md

     parihṛtya gṛhaṁ kali-bhāva-mayaṁ
     bhaja godruma-kānana-kuñja-vidhum

-If your heart wishes to be always absorbed in drinking the ambrosial mellows of the lotus feet of Lord Hari, then give up mundane household life, full of Kali-*yuga* quarrels and strife, and just worship the beautiful Moon of Godruma’s forest bowers.
+If your heart wishes to be always absorbed in drinking the ambrosial mellows of the lotus feet of Lord Hari, then give up mundane household life, full of *Kali-yuga* quarrels and strife, and just worship the beautiful Moon of Godruma’s forest bowers.

 #### 2